brinias/brinias-engine/README.md

 ## 2. How to Use Brinias-engine

-Using `brinias` is a simple, two-step process:
+Using `brinias-engine` is a simple, two-step process:
 1.  **Train a Model** on your dataset.
 2.  **Make Predictions** using the trained model.